isenguo/isenguo.github.io000/_teaching/spring-academic-writing.md

 location: "Zhengzhou, China"
 ---

 This course focuses on equipping postgraduate students with the skills necessary for effective academic writing.
-Below are the key details and learning outcomes of the course.

 ### Course Details